- Human foods high in fiber and medium in protein and carbs are beneficial to diabetic dogs.

-I have fresh dog food and plenty of love and exercise to thank for my healthy dogs.
+I have fresh dog food as well as plenty of love and exercise to thank for my healthy dogs.
 But I know so many other pups who are unfortunately diabetic.
 Believe it or not, dogs that have diabetes are pretty common these days.
 Approximately, one in a hundred dogs will develop diabetes after they are 12 years old.
-If you know of a dog that suffers from diabetes, it’s important to offer him comfort as well as high-quality diabetic dog food.
+If you know of a dog that suffers from diabetes, I urge you to offer him comfort as well as high-quality diabetic dog food.

 A dog’s diet is super important when he has diabetes.
 The strongest treatment is to regulate blood glucose levels, which is possible by watching his diet.
 With a controlled and proper diet, you will find it is possible to control your diabetic dog’s glucose level.
 Many of today’s best fresh dog food brands will help you make a custom diet that is perfectly suited for your pup’s nutritional needs.

 Containing a simple sugar that can be dangerous to a diabetic dog, some human food should be avoided when feeding your pet, especially sweeteners, canned food, and table scraps as well as high glycemic food that will quickly boost your dog’s blood sugar like white rice and bread.
-It also helps to educate any family members that also feed your dog, so that your dog’s diet is strictly followed.
+It also helps to educate family members so that your dog’s diet is strictly followed.
 Fresh and natural whole foods are more beneficial to diabetic dogs than commercial dog food.

 What vegetables are good to feed my diabetic dog?

 There are those that believe it’s fine for a dog to eat any type of human food, but that’s not necessarily the case.
 Here is a list of human food that you can safely feed your diabetic dog without throwing their blood sugar levels out of whack.

 There are several squashes that are safe for a diabetic dog to eat like acorn squash, pumpkin, and butternut squash.
-These types of squash are high in fiber content but remember that before you serve winter squash it should be cooked.
+These types of squash are high in fiber content but remember that before you serve winter squash it should be cooked properly.